Divine-97/Py-Game/README.md

 I have manually tested the code by doing the following:
 * Passed the code through PEP8 and confirmed there are no problems.
 * Tested in my local terminal and Code Institute Heroku terminal.
-* Given invalid input when the players inputs an invalid answer.
+* The game gives an input of invalid data if the player inputs invalid data.

  Bugs